wiluite/CSV_co_old/README.md

 To Andreas Fertig for coroutine tutorials and code that was highly borrowed.

 ### FAQ
-    Q. Why another parser?
+> Why another parser?

-    A. Because I don't think some authors work correctly with quoted fields.
+Because I am very unsure about some authors' workings on complicated CSV fields.

-    Q. Why are you unquoting quoted fields?
+> Why are you unquoting quoted fields?

-    A. Because quotes are for data processors, not the end-user.
-String itself is quoted.
+Because quotes are for data processors, not the end-user.
+String's nature is quote.

-    Q. How fast is it?
+> How fast is it?

-    A. Read benchmarks chapter, please.
+Well, it is not the fastest.
+But, look at benchmarks.

 ### Example
 "Energetic" mode, iterate over all fields, general scheme: